 Common Reporting Standard (CRS)

 The Common Reporting Standard (CRS) issued by the OECD is the result of the consistent development of the exchange of information of tax-related data among governments.
-The Common Reporting Standard has wide global reach with around 100 jurisdictions currently exchanging information and a large number of jurisdictions which have committed to implementing CRS by 2018 at the latest.
+The Common Reporting Standard has wide global reach with around 100 jurisdictions currently exchanging information and a large number of jurisdictions which have committed to implementing CRS in the coming years.
 The exchange of information is intended to enable correct taxation of income and assets, and is an effective tool against tax evasion.
 Learn more about CRS in our CRS reporting guide.

 How can we help?

 KENDRIS has a team of experts that really understand FATCA CRS and MDR.
-With our AEOI reporting services, we provide support to our international clients by ensuring regulatory compliance at each stage of the lifecycle of the client’s corporate structure and the impact analysis of FATCA and CRS on tax disclosure and international reporting for both individuals and corporate entities.
+With our AEOI reporting services, we provide support to our international clients by ensuring regulatory compliance at each stage of the lifecycle of the client’s corporate structure and the impact analysis of FATCA, CRS and MDR/DAC6 on tax disclosure and international reporting for both individuals and corporate entities.
 We have extensive experience working with financial institutions, from helping them to fulfil their regulatory due diligence obligations to the successful, automated submission of their regulatory reports.